-One under-appreciated issue with this approach is that if the firm is actually a collection of production lines, as in our framework, then it is not obvious that there exists an "aggregate" production function that fully summarizes the relationship between inputs and outputs at the firm level.
-Under certain conditions, product-technique-level functions such as the $F{ijk}(\cdot)$ in equation (1) aggregate into a firm-level function such as equation (5).
-This observation echoes earlier results on the aggregation of firm-level production functions to a macro-level production function (e.g. Houthakker (1955)).
-But the assumptions required in the earlier literature have been criticized as special and unlikely to hold in practice (Fisher, 1969), and a similar point could be made about firm-level production functions.
+such as equation (5).
+This observation echoes earlier results on the aggregation of firm-level production functions to a macro-level production function (e.g., Houthakker 1955).
+But the assumptions required in the earlier literature have been criticized as special and unlikely to hold in practice (Fisher 1969), and a similar point could be made about firm-level production functions.
 The caveat of Mairesse and Griliches (1988) still seems apt: "[T]he simple production function model ... is at best just an approximation to a much more complex and changing reality at the firm, product, and factory floor level" (p.
 28).

-Much of the recent production-function literature has been concerned with a different problem, "transmission bias": if a firm observes that it has high ex-ante productivity, then it may use more labor and/or materials, generating a correlation between $\omega_i$ and $\ell_i$ and/or $m_i$ in (5) and biasing OLS estimates.
-The most common solution is to construct a proxy for the ex-ante productivity term, using either investment (Olley and Pakes, 1996) or materials (Levinsohn and Petrin, 2003; Ackerberg et al., 2015).
-These approaches have recently been criticized by Gandhi et al. (2020), who argue that they are not non-parametrically identified and propose using the first-order
+Much of the recent production-function literature has been concerned with a different problem, "transmission bias": if a firm observes that it has high ex ante productivity, then it may use more labor and/or materials, generating a correlation between $\omega_i$ and $\ell_i$ and/or $m_i$ in (5) and biasing ordinary least squares (OLS) estimates.
+The most common solution is to construct a proxy for the ex ante productivity term, using either investment (Olley and Pakes 1996) or materials (Levinsohn and Petrin 2003; Ackerberg, Caves, and Frazer 2015).
+These